Zelmoghazy/Mastering_Embedded_Systems/Unit_3_Embedded_C/README.md

   * The location counter **cannot** moved backwards.
   * You can use this symbol inside the linker script to track and define boundaries of various sections.

 * `ALIGN(exp)` Return the result of the current location counter `.` aligned to the next `exp` boundary.
   *  `exp` must be an expression whose value is a power of two.

+* `KEEP(section)` instruct the linker to keep the specified section, even if no symbols inside it are referenced.
+    * relevant when garbage collection is performed at link time, enabled by passing the` --gc-sections` switch to the linker.

 ```
 SECTIONS